International Criminal Court: Crimes against humanity

+7(1)(k) Other inhumane acts.

 War crimes

 Article 8 defines war crimes depending on whether an armed conflict is either international (which generally means it is fought between states) or non-international (which generally means that it is fought between non-state actors, such as rebel groups, or between a state and such non-state actors).
+The most serious crimes constitute either grave breaches of the Geneva Conventions of 1949 and its Protocols.
 In total there are 74 war crimes listed in article 8.
-The most serious crimes constitute either grave breaches of the Geneva Conventions of 1949, which only apply to international conflicts, and serious violations of article 3 common to the Geneva Conventions of 1949, which apply to non-international conflicts.

 Eleven crimes constitute grave breaches of the Geneva Conventions and apply only to international armed conflicts: